 There is a right for members of the public to ask a direct question to the Leader or relevant Cabinet Members at meetings of the full council.

 Right to lobby your local councillors

 Often the most effective way to get across a point of concern is to contact the local councillors for the ward where you live and get them to take up the issue at the council.
 You can do this by:

 - writing to them at their published addresses

 - telephoning them if they have a publicly available number

 - visiting them at their regular ward surgeries

-- Councillors details, including where and when their ward surgeries are held, can be obtained from any local library.
+- Councillors details, including where and when their ward surgeries are held, can be found on our website.